kristopolous/jsrand/README.md

 ## Parameters

-In order to use a parameter, set it after instantiatio like so:
+In order to use a parameter, set it after instantiation like so:

     var r = new Random.PRNG();